Tinderbox (application software)

 Tinderbox is a personal content management system and personal knowledge base.

 It is a tool for storing, arranging, exploring, and publishing data.

 Developer

 Tinderbox was developed for Mac OS and Mac OS X by Mark Bernstein, Chief Engineer of Eastgate Systems.

 Features

 Its functions include storing and organizing notes, plans, and ideas, and sharing ideas through blogs.
+Novelist Giles Foden describes its hypertextual features as useful for pattern-making when planning a novel, as well as for organising research notes.

 It also offers functionality similar to that of outliner and spatial hypertext/mind mapping tools, in addition to knowledge management, database and agent (persistent search) tools.

 Tinderbox is used for a wide variety of tasks: